Azim Daudpota

-Mohammed Azim Daudpota (14 September 1933 - 3 April 2017) was a three-star officer in the Pakistan Air Force who went on to serve as the Chief of Air Staff of the Air Force of Zimbabwe, and later briefly serves as Governor of Sindh.
+Mohammed Azim Daudpota (14 September 1933 - 3 April 2017) was a three-star officer in the Pakistan Air Force who went on to serve as the Chief of Air Staff of the Air Force of Zimbabwe, and later briefly served as Governor of Sindh.

 Early life and education

 Azim Daudpota was born on 14 September 1933 in Bombay (now called Mumbai), British India.
 His father, Umar Bin Muhammad Daudpota, was a Sindhi research scholar, linguist and historian of the Indus valley.
 After his basic education at St. Patrick's High School, Karachi, he completed his college education at D. J. Sindh Government Science College, Karachi in 1951.

 Career

 Daudpota joined the Pakistan Air Force Academy in 1951.
-The following year, he commenced a course of training at Royal Australian Air Force Academy from where he graduated in 1956.
-After service as a pilot and then as Squadron Commander of numbers 15 and 17; he attended the PAF Staff College before serving on the staff of the Pakistani High Commission in New Delhi.
-After a further period of training at the Royal College of Defence Studies in London, Daudpota commanded PAF Bases Rafiqui and Sargodha.
+The following year, he commenced a course of training at Royal Australian Air Force Academy, graduating in 1956.
+After service as a pilot and then as Commander of numbers 15 and 17 squadrons, he attended the PAF Staff College before serving on the staff of the Pakistani High Commission in New Delhi.
+After a further period of training at the Royal College of Defence Studies in London, Daudpota commanded PAF bases Rafiqui and Sargodha.